Zoliverling/Transformer_Paper_Presentation/README.md

   </details><br>

-The GLU Variants utilize the similar machanism to control the flow of information by using different non-linear (or even linear) functions in place of sigmoid.
+The GLU Variants utilize the similar machanism to control the flow of information by using different non-linear functions in place of sigmoid.

 **GLU**:
 $$\text{GLU}(x, W, V, b, c) = \sigma(xW + b) \otimes (xV + c)$$